nailperfection/nailperfection.github.io/index.md

 2255 El Camino Real
 Santa Clara, California

-FOr appointments, please call (408) 320-1533 or email contact@nailperfectionspa.com
+For appointments, please call (408) 320-1533 or email contact@nailperfectionspa.com

 ### We love what we do everyday